Ganderbal district: Manasbal Lake

+Manasbal Lake, located 12 km north west of Ganderbal, is a tourist destination known for its scenery and wildlife.
+Spanning 5 km long and 1 km wide.
+It is located in the Jhelum valley, north of Srinagar city.
+Named after Lake Manasarovar. it is encircled by three villages: Jarokbal, Kondabal and Gratabal with a depth of 13 m one of the deepest lakes in the Kashmir valley.

+The lake is renowned for its large growth of lotus plants, which bloom during July and August, enhancing the beauty of its clear waters.
+Additionally, the Mughal garden known as Garoka, built by Nur Jahan, offers stunning views of the lake.

+Manasbal Lake is a haven for birdwatchers, boasting one of the largest natural habitats for aquatic birds in Kashmir.
+Despite its natural beauty and ecological significance, the lake faces challenges such as environmental degradation and tourism-related pressures.

+Accessing the lake from Srinagar involves a 30-kilometer road journey via Shadipur, Nasim, and Ganderbal.
+The road to Wular Lake, Kashmir's largest lake, passes through Manasbal, providing visitors with an opportunity to explore the region's diverse water bodies and natural landscapes.

 Prang

 Prang village is 12 kilometres far from the central hub (beehama) of district Ganderbal, towards the east.
 Srinagar-Leh National Highway (NH 1D) passes right through the middle of this village.
 This village falls under the jurisdiction of tehsil Kangan.

-Overview

-Prang village is known for its natural and enthralling beauty.
-The main attraction of this village is its garden, which attracts the tourists throughout the year.
-This village is also famous for its clear streams, cold air and mighty mountains.

 The Prang garden used to be the picnic spot in 1990's before army came and established the base camp there.
 However, the army camp was later evacuated from the garden in the year 2008.
 This garden is situated on the banks of the famous Sindh River, and forested slopes are on the other side of the garden adding more charm to its beauty.
 The famous Environmental park (usually known as the "dumping park") is in the adjacent village of Prang.

 This village is considered as the main hub for its adjacent areas.
 The adjacent areas of this village are "Lari Prang, Check Prang, Herra Prang, Pati Prang and dragtung".